wouldntsavezion/v-js/README.md

 ## Comments

-* I though I'd install React at some point but the "front-end" was actually put up together pretty quickly in a terribly hacky way and I might've actually saved some time with React in the end.
+* I though5 I'd install React at some point but the "front-end" was actually put up together pretty quickly in a terribly hacky way and I might've actually saved some time with React in the end.

 * It was the first time I used MOST of what is used in this project and I spent a TON of hours just learning everything and making sure I used it all as properly as I could.